twitivity/twitivity/README.md

 ```

 ### Setup
 To register the callback URL run the program above alongside the one below.
 This will register your webhook URL and subscribe to activities.
+This only has to be setup once.

 ```python3
 # configure.py